CONCERT: Troye Sivan celebrates queer love on Bloom Tour

 Every city gets the chance to be the most special city in the world when your favorite artist is there for the night.
 Boston gave all their love to Troye Sivan with a wonderful display of illuminated paper flowers during “Heaven.”
 Organized by a group of fans, they cut out a paper flower for every seat in the sold out Wang Theater.
 This isn’t the first time these very same fans had pulled off such a display; back in 2016, they orchestrated a rainbow flag light display during the Suburbia Tour.
 Still one of his “fondest memories,” Sivan pulled the group up on stage to thank them for the display of devotion.

 Sivan’s set was an intricate balance of sleepy ballads (“What a Heavenly Way to Die,” “The Good Side”), catchy dance tracks (“1999,” “Dance To This,” “My My My!”) and chill indie tracks that fall right in between (“Cool,””Fools,” “Lucky Strike”).

 It was a humbling experience to get to watch an entire concert featuring and celebrating queer artists.
 Lovingly termed 20gayteen, this year has seen the meteoric rise of LGBTQ artists across not only musical genres but in the public sphere.
 With Bloom, Sivan set out to write an album about being a young gay man in love.
 He didn’t compromise and in not doing so, he created a wonderful, liberating experience for queer people across every walk of life.

-All photos by Lauren Zaknoun.
+Lauren Zaknoun.
 Be sure to look through all the galleries!